dhellmann/openshift-enhancements/enhancements/installer/single-node-installation-bootstrap-in-place.md

 1. How will the user specify custom configuration, such as installation disk, or static IPs?
 2. Number of revisions for the control plane - do we want to make changes to the bootstrap static pods to make them closer to the final ones?

-### Bootable installation artifact (future work)

-In order to embed the bootstrap-in-place-for-live-iso Ignition config to the liveCD the user need to get the liveCD and the coreos-installer binary.
-We consider adding `openshift-install create single-node-iso` command that that result a liveCD with the bootstrap-in-place-for-live-iso.ign embeded.
-It can also take things like additional manifests for setting the RT kernel (and kernel args) via MachineConfig as well as supporting injecting network configuration as files and choosing the target disk drive for coreos-installer.
-Internally, create single-node-iso would compile a single-node-iso-target.yaml into Ignition (much like coreos/fcct) and include it along with the Ignition it generates and embed it into the ISO.

 ### Test Plan

 In order to claim full support for this configuration, we must have